ngs2410/theyes/README.md

 In practice, the ExtraTreesClassifier with 300 estimators and "sqrt" max features was found to be most effective.

+This model gives us a mean accuracy of 57.39%.
+While this is not particularly high, it should be noted that this is using a small number of labeled examples, and the examples in the labeled set (that we are splitting for train/eval) are some of the "hardest" ones in the overall set.
+I would expect accuracy across a separate, labeled set to be at least 57.39% providing it matches the same distribution of data.

 ### 7. Final Predictions.

 The 150 labeled examples along with the optimal hyperparameters found in our small grid search were then used by the "predict.py" script to output a copy of the original "product_data.json" file with the predicted categories included.
 This output is in the file "product_data_predictions.json"